Harpreet1984/Springboard/Capstone3/readme.md

 <a name="usage"></a>
 ## 2. Methodology

 We have approached the given problem by using  deep learning framework PyTorch.
-For our end goal we decided to develop a model using  deep learningl and transfer learning technique.
+For our end goal we decided to develop a model using  deep learning and transfer learning technique.

 This analysis was conducted using Python through Jupyter notebook.
 In-built libraries and methods were used to run the machine learning models.
 When needed, functions were defined to simplify specific analyses or visualizations.